Training Aims, Competencies, and Elements

 COMPETENCY # 7: PROFESSIONAL VALUES, ATTITUDES AND BEHAVIOR

 Aim: Interns will develop behaviors and practices that are consistent with the professional identity of a psychologist

-- Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
+• Behave in ways that reflect the values and attitudes of psychology, including integrity, incorporating cultural considerations into all professional work, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.

-- Respond professionally in increasing complex situations with a greater degree of independence as they progress across levels of training.
+• Respond openly in increasing complex situations with a greater degree of independence as they progress across levels of training.

-Training Activities: Intern Training Seminar, individual and group supervision with a focus on using professional values in all professional activities, Engaging in a way that is consistent as a professional at CAPS, complying with the policies and procedures of the university.
+Training Activities: Group supervision with focus on professional identity development, individual supervision with a focus on incorporating professional values in all professional activities, engaging in a way that is consistent with a professional staff member at CAPS, complying with the policies and procedures of the center and university.

 COMPETENCY # 8: COMMUNICATION AND INTERPERSONAL SKILLS